Sunday Afternoon Baseball: TBS's national package (2008–2021)

 Beginning with the 2008 season, TBS broadcast a weekly game nationally on Sunday afternoons, under the title Sunday MLB on TBS.
 These games were not exclusive to TBS and were blacked out in local markets, to protect the stations that hold the local broadcast rights to the games.
-In the affected areas, simulcasts of programming from sister network HLN aired in place of the games.
+In the affected areas, simulcasts of programming from sister network HLN aired in place of the games, but recently, a message stating that the game was unavailable due to contractual requirements was aired until the game ended.
+Pre and postgame coverage remained available.
 Under the deal, TBS could show an alternate game in those markets, but the network elected not to do so.

 Despite initial reports that TBS would carry games on Memorial Day, Independence Day and Labor Day, these holiday games were not part of the contract.
 For many years, games on these holidays were shown on ESPN, but that network discontinued them, with the occasional exception of when those holidays fell on ESPN's regular broadcast slots.

 TBS released a partial schedule of its inaugural slate of Sunday games on February 27, 2008.
 More games would be added as the season progressed, generally two weeks before each telecast date.
 TBS had the second pick of game after ESPN.

 Consequently, due to its non-exclusivity, highlights of a scheduled game that aired on MLB on TBS were not shown on the ESPN baseball highlight show Baseball Tonight, nor are live simulcasts and highlights of the said game on the MLB.TV subscription service; instead local broadcasts of the scheduled game were shown.
 However, highlights of an MLB on TBS game did air on the MLB on Fox weekly program This Week in Baseball (until it was canceled in 2011), as well as MLB Tonight on the MLB Network.

 On September 24, 2020, it was announced that WarnerMedia had renewed its rights through 2028 (aligned with the conclusion of Fox's most recent extension).
 A major change in the contract is the replacement of TBS's late-season Sunday games with a new, primetime game on Tuesday nights throughout the regular season.

-MLB Sunday Leadoff on Peacock/NBC (2022–present)
+MLB Sunday Leadoff on Peacock/NBC (2022–2023, 2026-2028)

 In March 2022, it was reported by The Wall Street Journal that NBC Sports was finalizing an agreement to establish a new package of Sunday afternoon games beginning in the 2022 MLB season.
 The 18-game package will air exclusively on the premium tier of Peacock, with the broadcasts produced by NBC Sports.
-It was reported that the first game of the package would be simulcast on the NBC broadcast network, which will mark its first national MLB broadcast since 2000.
+It was reported that one game of the package each season would be simulcast on the NBC broadcast network, which will mark its first two national MLB broadcasts since 2000.
 NBC formally announced the deal on April 6, and that the inaugural broadcast would be a game between the Chicago White Sox and Boston Red Sox at Fenway Park on May 8.
-NBC will brand these games as MLB Sunday Leadoff.
+NBC branded these games as MLB Sunday Leadoff.